-Delta's passenger unit revenue rises, but profit tumbles
+Delta's profit tumbles on higher costs; passenger unit revenue rises

 Aircraft fuel related expenses rose 18 percent to $1.45 billion during the quarter, while salary costs were up 9 percent to $2.62 billion.

-Delta said the June quarter marked a return to quarterly unit revenue growth after two and a half years, and it expects continued positive growth in the September quarter.

-Delta's operating margin, excluding special items, rose slightly to 18.4 percent, compared to 17.4 percent last year.
+Delta's operating margin in the June quarter, excluding special items, rose slightly to 18.4 percent, compared to 17.4 percent last year.

 Total operating revenue rose 3.3 percent to $10.79 billion.

-Reporting by Alana Wise in New York and Arunima Banerjee in Bengaluru; Editing by Bernard Orr and Saumyadeb Chakrabarty
+Reporting by Alana Wise in New York and Arunima Banerjee in Bengaluru; Editing Saumyadeb Chakrabarty and Bernard Orr